Adding Keywords to a Webpage

 Tips for Adding Keywords to a Webpage

-I’m going to take you through the process, using this exact webpage as an example to show you the best places for adding keywords.
+Let us share the process with you, using this exact webpage as an example to show you the best places for adding keywords.

 - Is your keyword (remember, a keyword is usually more than one word!) in the page title?
-For instance, after careful research, I decided that the phrase I wanted to target in this post was “adding keywords to a webpage” – and that’s how I came up with the title.
+For instance, after careful research, we decided that the phrase we wanted to target in this post was “adding keywords to a webpage” – and that’s how we came up with the title.

 - Is it in the URL?
-Take a look in the address bar at the top of this page and you will see that the URL is: https://frontpageweb.com/adding-keywords-to-a-webpage.
+Take a look in the address bar at the top of this page and you will see that the URL is: https://frontpageseo.com.au/adding-keywords-to-a-webpage.
 (CAUTION: This tip only applies if it is a brand new webpage.
 If it’s already been published, leave it alone!)

 - Have you used your keyword in a heading on your webpage?
 Take a look at the heading above these dot points.
-See what I did there?!
+See what we did there?!

 - Does your keyword appear at least once in the actual text?
 As a general rule, it’s best to make sure your keyword appears close to the start of your webpage, rather than burying it down the bottom.
 But – and here’s the catch – can you do it in a way that looks natural?!
 Oh, and don’t over-use your keyword either!
 That’s a technique called “keyword stuffing” which might have worked once upon a time, but not any more.
 (For those on WordPress using the Yoast SEO plugin – don’t obsess over getting all those traffic lights to go green, as this strays into keyword stuffing territory!)